Please ensure Javascript is enabled for purposes of website accessibility

 At the May 2023 CSIA Executive Conference, economist Alex Chausovsky, Vice President of Analytics and Consulting at Miller Resource Group, gives timely advice to executives in the control system integration industry on the current state of the economy and its future outlook.

-By Christine McQuilkin, vice president of account services
+By Christine McQuilkin, Vice President of Account Services

 In his keynote presentation at the Control System Integrators Association (CSIA) Executive Conference in New Orleans, LA, economist Alex Chausovsky from Miller Resource Group offered a message of economic hope amid news headlines predicting recession doom and gloom.